makeitlook/occ/README.md

 This project is licensed under the [MIT License](LICENSE).

-Created by Make It Look
+Created by OCC Events & Catering

 ---